 The Netstor PCIe Gen3 GPU enclosure NA255A uses the latest PCIe 3.0 technology with PCIe Gen3 ×16 host interface providing extremely fast data transfer rates up to 128Gbps between host and GPU enclosure.
-The PCIe Gen3 enclosure supports up to four (4) double-width GPU cards with the supply of the built-in eight 6+2 pin PCIe power connectors from the power source.
+The PCIe Gen3 enclosure supports up to four (4) double-width GPU cards with the supply of the built-in extra 6+2 pin PCIe power connectors from the power source.
 The enclosure features four PCIe 3.0 ×16 slots and two PCIe 3.0 ×4 slots (available as choice) on backplane, accommodating all combinations of PCIe Gen3 ×1, ×4, ×8 and ×16 GPU or PCIe cards for every application with backward compatibility with Gen2 GPU or PCIe cards.

 The External Enclosure Dedicated for GPU Computing